SocraticGrid/CTS2Lib/README.md

  Major Usage:
 ======================================================================================

-Tje class org.socraticgrid.cts2lib.CTS2Matcher implements CodeMatcher as is designed to run in the context of the CodeConversion process.
+The class org.socraticgrid.cts2lib.CTS2Matcher implements CodeMatcher as is designed to run in the context of the CodeConversion process.
 Example Spring configuration files are provided.
 By default a CTS2Matcher will not provide normalized descriptions for the matching codes, since this requires an additional REST call to the entity